 We have also made use of white space as it increases legibility and helps people understand what they are reading better.
 Sometimes more simple designs can be the most effective designs with a much better cognitive experience.
 It’s not all about flashy dynamic websites where users get lost or the information is too overpowering due to the content not broken down.

-Our website is built with the latest code i.e. HTML 5 and CSS 3 standards - 99% of our pages are validated by The World Wide Web Consortium (W3C).
+Our website is built with the latest code i.e. HTML 5 and CSS 3 standards - the majority of our pages are validated by The World Wide Web Consortium (W3C).

-The homepage rotation banners, the star ratings on the marketing services page, and the chat plugins are unfortunately at this stage not seemingly keyboard operable.
+The homepage rotation banners and the chat plugins are unfortunately at this stage not seemingly keyboard operable.
 We are trying to find alternative functionality that are fully accessible.